 Charge Refund: Occurs whenever a charge is refunded, including partial refunds.

 Other Stripe Event Types

 Heap current ingests only Charge events.
-Please let us know if you’re interested in additional event types (such as Subscription)!
+Additional event types (such as Subscription) are not currently supported.

 On each event, Heap automatically attaches all non-object properties with non-null values based on the properties available in Stripe’s documentation for the charge object: